p-almeida12/p-almeida12.github.io/_posts/2026-04-30-design-patterns.md

 ---
 layout: post
 title: Design Patterns I Use in Backend Java
-date: 2026-02-25 10:59:00-0400
+date: 2026-04-30 10:59:00-0400
-description: Practical backend Java patterns focused on reusability and maintainability.
+description: A practical overview of core design patterns in backend Java with simple examples.
 tags:
 categories:
 giscus_comments: false